Silence Is Golden

 At a quarter to two this morning we leapt out of bed to an ear splitting electronic screeching.
 No fire, thankfully, but the smoke alarm had chosen that particular moment to notify the universe that its battery was about to run out.
 What sort of timing is that?
 And how, exactly, do you make these things stop?
 Eventually, Mike unscrewed it from the ceiling and ripped the battery from the unit.
 After some ten minutes of its incessant racket, peace was finally restored.
 It took a whole lot longer to get back to sleep.

 Six years ago I’d just finished full time work.
 We were living in another old thatched cottage and I was casting around for something to do next.
 Between holding down a hectic job and the travelling that entailed there hadn’t been much time for work on the house.
 It seemed as good a place as any to start.
 The smoke alarm there was the bee’s knees.
-It was wired in to a burglar alarm system that, in its turn, was connected to a 24 hour security call centre.
+It was wired in to a burglar alarm system which, in its turn, was connected to a 24 hour security call centre.

 I’d decided to repaint the back hall and the first morning got stuck in with the sander.
 Less than five minutes later a claxon goes off at full rip.
 I launch myself in the direction of the alarm board, grabbing the phone mid run and trying to ignore the trail of thick dust following in my wake.
 I already knew what I’d find in the control board’s display.